tlentali/.emacs.d/README.md

 # 🚀 Get inspired

 This Emacs configuration is made possible thanks to a lot of wise people (see a few in the [Source](#source) section).
-This repo, on top of being a documented configuration for my future self, aims to inspire you through some amazing features delivered by Emacs.
+This repo, on top of being a documented configuration for my future self, aims to inspire you through some amazing features delivered by **Emacs**.

 Please feel free to look up certain tricks and functions and add it to your configuration.

-PS : to avoid [Emacs bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy), you should only adopt Emacs Lisp code you need and understand.
+A rule that I apply to avoid [Emacs bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy) : only adopt **Emacs Lisp** code you need and understand.

 # 🔥 Features

 >“If you have to ask what jazz is,
 >you’ll never know.”
 >**Louis Armstrong**

-The following features are what I need to feel at home.

 ## ✨ Apparence